markstukel/NZ-cicada-phylogenomics-tutorial/README.md

 ```
 The sed command is to remove the extra folder path information that ls prints into LIST that will mess up the folder blast script.
 You can use RegExr to customize it until it removes the folder path information before the actual name of the file.

 Once you have that list, create or modify a script to look something like this and submit it.
+It will take a while to run.
 ```
 #!/bin/bash
 #SBATCH --job-name=blast